shchodro/serverless-workshop/README.md

 ####Consuming the SNS Topic Messages with AWS Lambda

-Using the things learned in this workshop, can you develop a Lambda function that alerts survivors in the chat application of zombies?
-In this section you will configure a Lambda function that triggers when messages are sent from the Edison device to the SNS topic.
-This will push the messages to the chat application to notify survivors!
+Using the things learned in this workshop, can you develop a Lambda function that alerts survivors in the chat application when zombies are detected from the zombie sensor?
+In this section you will configure a Lambda function that triggers when messages are sent from the Edison device to the zombie sensor SNS topic.
+This function will push the messages to the chat application to notify survivors of zombies!

 1\.
 Open up the Lambda console and create a new Lambda function.